 The Capital Southwest Board has reserved the right, in its sole discretion, to amend, modify or abandon the Share Distribution at any time prior to the Distribution Date.
 This means Capital Southwest may cancel or delay the planned distribution of common stock of CSWI if at any time the Capital Southwest Board determines that the distribution of such common stock is not in the best interests of Capital Southwest.
-If the Capital Southwest Board determines that bare Distribution of CSWI common stock, and Capital Southwest will be under no obligation whatsoever to its shareholders to distribute such shares.
+If the Capital Southwest Board determines to cancel the Share Distribution, shareholders of Capital Southwest will not receive any distribution of CSWI common stock, and Capital Southwest will be under no obligation whatsoever to its shareholders to distribute such shares.
 In addition, the Share Distribution is subject to the satisfaction or waiver (by the Capital Southwest Board in its sole discretion) of a number of conditions.
-See "The Share Distribution."
+See "The Share Distribution-Conditions to the Share Distribution."
 CSWI and Capital Southwest cannot assure that any or all of these conditions will be met.
 The fulfillment of the conditions to the Share Distribution will not create any obligation on Capital Southwest's part to effect the Share Distribution.